teklynk/twitch_api_public/README.md

 These are needed to generate your Twitch oAuth token.

+Visit https://dev.twitch.tv/ to register your application.
+Select Category > Chat Bot and add your appications domain/OAuth Redirect URLs.
+Get your Client Secret and add it to the .secret file.
+Add your Client ID to the .client file.

 ## Requirements

 Linux server running nginx, php, php-fpm, curl.

 Set the web sites root directory in the nginx config to /var/www/html/twitch_api_public/public and not the entire /var/www/html directory.

 ## NGINX Config Example for HTTPS/SSL Only
 ```